 The ultimate goal of helping kids develop emotion regulation skills is to help them learn to manage their emotions by themselves.
 We can’t always be there to help our kids deal with their emotions, which is why it’s important to provide them with an appropriate framework in which they can learn to deal with their emotions by themselves.
 An emotionally healthy kid knows how to identify the symptoms of strong emotions – sweaty palms, rapid heartbeat – and what to do to calm down – go to your quiet space, ride a bike, jump on the trampoline.
 In other words, an emotionally healthy kid doesn’t need you to be there to react appropriately to his or her emotions.

 6 | An emotionally healthy kid knows that emotions are normal

 Emotionally healthy kids know that their emotions are valid.
 They know that everyone has emotions.
 An emotionally healthy kid knows that although she might not be able to avoid or control emotion-provoking situations, she can control how she reacts to them.

 Helping kids develop their emotional intelligence is a process that involves helping them identify emotions, guiding them to identify their triggers and providing them an appropriate framework to help them learn to cope with those emotions by themselves.
-Remember that there are simple and fun ways to teach kids about emotions.
+These simple and age-appropriate resources can help strengthen your child’s emotional intelligence.